 3. Chia Seeds

 Chia seeds are the edible seeds of Salvia Hispanic, a flowering plant in the mint family (Lamiaceae).
 Among a diversity of plant foods with high nutritional interest, the chia seed has been highlighted for its chemical composition and potential nutritional value in the last decade.
-The chia seed contains important quantities of protein, minerals, fiber, polyphenols, and polyunsaturated fatty acids (PUFAs) and is currently known as one of the best plant sources of omega-3 (n-3) fatty acid, α-linolenic acid (ALA).
-Nutritional analysis of chia seeds also shows that they are also rich in carbohydrates.
+The chia seed contains important quantities of protein, minerals, fiber, polyphenols, and polyunsaturated fatty acids (PUFAs), and it is currently known as one of the best plant sources of omega-3 (n-3) fatty acid, α-linolenic acid (ALA).
+Nutritional analysis of chia seeds shows that they are also rich in carbohydrates.
 Therefore, several studies are going around the globe on how much chia seeds should be introduced into the human diet.
-Although preliminary research indicates potential health benefits from consuming chia seeds, this work remains sparse and inconclusive.
-In 2009, the European Union approved chia seeds as a novel food, allowing chia to be up to 5% of the total matter in bread products.
+Although preliminary research indicates that there are potential health benefits from consuming chia seeds, this work remains sparse and inconclusive.
+In 2009, the European Union approved chia seeds as a novel food, allowing bread manufacturers to add chia up to 5% in bread products.
 Chia seeds may be added to other foods as a topping or put into smoothies, breakfast cereals, energy bars, granola bars, yogurt, tortillas, and bread.

-It is no news that many nontoxic aquatic animals.
-In particular, fishes constitute a significant part of the human diet around the world.
-In fact, the livelihood of over 500 million people in several countries around the world depends directly upon aquafarming, contributing to the global GDP of around 300$ billion USD per year.
+Many aquatic animals, especially a variety of fishes, constitute a significant part of the human diet around the world.
+In fact, the livelihood of over 500 million people in several countries around the world depends directly upon aquafarming, contributing to the global GDP of around $300 billion USD per year.
 With the increasing awareness about obesity and the health effects of eating fats, the lean muscles of fish have become a quite popular alternative to beef and poultry, as it is much lower in calories and provides 18-25% of protein by weight.
 Fish oil is loaded with omega-3 fatty acids.
 These fatty acids must come from food since our bodies can’t make them.
 The two key omega-3 fatty acids are docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
 The content of long-chain n-3 PUFAs is variable in seafood.
 Cold-water oily fish such as salmon, anchovies, herring, mackerel (Atlantic and Pacific), tuna (bluefin and albacore), and sardines have the highest levels of n-3 PUFAs.
 Seafood consumption is associated with improved neurologic development during pregnancy and early childhood, and it is more tenuously linked to reduced mortality from coronary heart disease.
 Omega-3 fatty acids play important roles in brain function, normal growth and development, and inflammation.
-Deficiencies have been linked to a variety of health problems, including cardiovascular disease, some cancers, mood disorders, arthritis, and more.
-However, it doesn’t mean taking high doses translates to better health and disease prevention.
+Deficiencies have been linked to a variety of health problems including cardiovascular disease, some type of cancer, mood disorders, arthritis, and more.
+However, it doesn’t mean taking high doses will translate to better health and disease prevention.
 According to some studies, heavy intake of fish oil can lead to adverse effects on the health of older adults.

 Cooking oil is one of the most necessary items in the kitchen.
 Healthwise, choosing the right oil for cooking is as necessary as the food itself.
 When you overheat cooking oil, it destroys beneficial compounds and creates harmful free radicals.
 Those free radicals can damage molecules in your body.
 That’s why it’s important to use oils with a high smoking point when you’re cooking at high temperatures.
 Safflower is a tall plant with spiked leaves and yellow or orange flowers.
 The flowers were used as a dye for clothing in ancient Egypt.
 Today, some people use safflower petals as a substitute for saffron, a yellow spice that’s often used to color and flavor rice dishes.
 Safflower seeds are used to produce safflower oil.
 Safflower kernels can be pressed into an oil with the highest concentration of polyunsaturated fats (75 to 82 percent) among all cooking oils.
 The concentration of polyunsaturated fats made safflower oil extremely popular in the 1970s when nutritionists touted the importance of polyunsaturated fatty acids.
 Two varieties of safflower oil are available: high-linoleic and high-oleic.
 High-linoleic safflower oil is rich in polyunsaturated fats, while high-oleic safflower oil contains more monounsaturated fats.

 Soyabean oil is one of the most common cooking oils present in the market, nowadays.
-It is made from pressing the oil from soybeans, much like oils from any seed are produced.
+It is made from pressing the oil from soybeans.
 Like many other seed oils, it’s high in unstable polyunsaturated fatty acids (PUFAs).
 In particular, per 100 g of soybean oil, there are 16 g of saturated fat, 23 g of monounsaturated fat, and 58 g of polyunsaturated fat.
-The major polyunsaturated fatty acids in soybean oil triglycerides are the alpha-linolenic acid (C-18:3), 7-10%, and linoleic acid (C-18:2), 51%.
+The major polyunsaturated fatty acids in soybean oil triglycerides are alpha-linolenic acid (C-18:3), 7-10%, and linoleic acid (C-18:2), 51%.
 The health aspects of using soyabean oil as cooking oil are full of mixed verdicts.
 While it is considered healthier than other cooking oils due to the presence of unhealthy saturated fats in lesser amounts, it is also known to be an oxidation-prone oil that produces free radicals when heated for a long time.
 It may not seem harmful, but chronic consumption of this oil might cause some severe health problems including liver diseases, heart diseases, immune toxicity, and diabetes.